LukasMosser/lukasmosser.github.io/_pages/cv.md

   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Service and leadership
 ======
+* I serve on the EAGE AI Committee and on various technical committees for EAGE Conferences.
 * I maintain a website for geoscience deadlines called [geodeadlin.es](http://geodeadlin.es)